horsepurve/DeepQuality/README.md

 ```

 ## contact
-DeepQuality is a Chunwei Ma production and is free for non-commercial use. (machunwei@genomics.cn)
+DeepQuality is a [Chunwei Ma](mailto:machunwei@genomics.cn) production and is free for non-commercial use.